-There is one official commencement ceremony held at the end of the Spring semester each academic year (typically in May).
+There is one commencement ceremony held each academic year, immediately following the Spring semester, typically in May.

-Students who graduated earlier in the academic year may choose to attend ("walk at") the Spring commencement ceremony.
 Students may attend only one commencement ceremony per degree earned.
-All degree requirements must be satisfied prior to the graduation date in order to be eligible to participate in a commencement ceremony.
+Typically, all degree requirements must be satisfied prior to the graduation date in order to be eligible to participate in commencement / recognition ceremonies.
 This includes passing all modules of the USCG license exams for those students in a license degree program.